juanjosegarcia98/minesweeper_game/README.md

 I chose the KDE's version, KMines.
 Because I do most of my computing in Linux and because it's quite simple.

 So, what do you get after analyzing the game?
-That the game pretty simple (but you have to think a few things):
+That the game is pretty simple (but you have to think a few things):
 - It has a rectangular board of cells (a matrix, simple math and data structure) that has a given width and height, and a certain number of mines you have to find (or avoid clicking).
 - Each cell has a state: its initial state, flagged or clicked.
 It can have a mine or not.
 - It also has a stopwatch to see how quick you beat the game, and optionally save your best times.